 Intelligent internal linking is done in a way that helps guide the user from point A to point B in the most effective and valuable way.

-Let’s say you are reading an article about the upward trend of voice search search and its impact on both mobile and screenless devices over the next five years.
-A year ago, you wrote a guide that talks about keyword research specific to voice search that you want to use to provide more context and information for the reader.
+Let’s say you are reading an article about the upward trend of voice search and its impact on both mobile and screenless devices over the next five years.
+A year ago, you wrote a guide about keyword research specific to voice search that you want to use to provide more context and information for the reader.

-You would link that post within the content, anchoring it into a high value keyword that you are trying to target within that article.
+You would link that post within the content, anchoring it into a high-value keyword that you are trying to target within that article.

-Not only does this increase your internal linking strategy, but it also helps your authority by setting your site up as a one stop shop for that specific topic.
+Not only does this increase your internal linking strategy, but it also helps your authority by setting your site up as a one-stop shop for that specific topic.
 And we already know it is a topic the reader is interested in reading about.

 This has search ranking benefits, as well.
 You are putting down breadcrumbs for Google to follow, so you increase your chances of being featured in the top search results.
 Plus, it ups your value as a site as a whole.